rinikerlab/vsa/README.md

 If users of this code find any bugs, or have molecules where this given approach does not work, please share it with us.

-TO BE ADDED:
 1. INSTALLATION GUIDE
+Requirements:
+  - Tested under
+    - Centos 7.6 and Ubuntu 18.04
+    - GCC compiler 4.8.5 and 5.2.0, c++11 standard
+Compilation:
+  - g++ -std=c++11 *.cpp -o VSA.out
 2. EXAMPLE FILES

+TO BE ADDED:
-3. GUI
+2. GUI
-4. SI/SSO for comparison
+3. SI/SSO for comparison
-5. ANALYSIS SCRIPTS USED IN THE ORIGINAL PUBLICATION
+4. ANALYSIS SCRIPTS USED IN THE ORIGINAL PUBLICATION
-6. SCRIPTS TO CREATE THE CONFORMATIONAL ENSEMBLE
+5. SCRIPTS TO CREATE THE CONFORMATIONAL ENSEMBLE
-7. INTERFACES TO TURBOMOLE, GAUSSIAN16, DALTON
+6. INTERFACES TO TURBOMOLE, GAUSSIAN16, DALTON